-The proposed development is surrounded by existing warehouse and retail uses
+The proposed development is surrounded by existing warehouse and retail uses.
+Residential uses and a network of railroad tracks is also in the vicinity of the project.

 ECONOMY OF THE REGION

 According to information on the review form or comments received from potentially affected governments: